stolostron/rhacm-docs/.github/ISSUE_TEMPLATE.md

 ---

-## Red Hat Advanced Cluster Management for Kubernetes documentation issue
+## Red Hat Advanced Cluster Management for Kubernetes documentation issue ARCHIVED from GITHUB

 ### **THIS IS FOR EXTERNAL CUSTOMERS ONLY!**